ph4s3r/cupid/README.md

 ### preprocessing

+- **TileExtractor.py**: reading tiff with openslide and saving usable tiles to jpeg (3+ times faster, no h5 created compared to pathml pipeline)
-- **pathML-placenta-TissueDetection.ipynb**: reading wsi's and producing h5path files with pathml
+- **pathML-placenta-TissueDetection.ipynb**: (legacy) reading wsi's and producing h5path files with pathml

 ### saving tiles from h5 to png images

-- **pathML-TileSaver.py**: read h5s and write image files
+- **pathML-TileSaver.py**: read h5s and writes usable tiles to jpeg

 ### training